Tillamook Coast Life Blog

 Top five children’s playgrounds on the Tillamook Coast

-Since finding parks with decent playgrounds can be a bit of a challenge, here are a five of the best spots to remember for your next trip to the Tillamook Coast.
+Since finding parks with decent children’s playgrounds can be a bit of a challenge, here are five of the best spots to remember for your next trip to the Tillamook Coast.

 The kids will love the colorful, towering play structure, winding tunnels, two sets of monkey bars and swing sets suitable for all ages.
 Just be prepared to get a little sandy.